 Keep a handle on your anger: if you can't say anything nice, don't say anything at all.
 You want to make fish believe that their every win is skill and every loss is just rotten luck.

 A fish never makes a poker mistake - make them believe it.

 Also be careful to never mention anything that comes close to advanced, good poker.

 We don't say words like odds, outs or EV or mention the price they were getting laid in the hand.
 If the fish doesn't know the poker term you use, then they will naturally feel in-superior at the table.

 Remember, they win because of skill; they lose because of luck.

 I empathize with the pure rage that results from a ridiculous beat.
 I've been there; but if you can't keep your anger under your hat walk away from the table.

 Not only will you say things you shouldn't, but even the self-proclaimed "un-tiltable" players will not be at the top of their game while angry.
 Any extreme emotion will negatively affect your game.

 How to Deal with a Glass Tapper

-If you have someone being belligerent, and he won't cease the assault on the fish, try to befriend the fish - make her feel good again by taking her side.
+If you have someone being belligerent and he won't cease the assault on the fish, try to befriend the fish - make him feel good again by taking his side.